ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/introduction.rst

 Considering the structure of the Spoke's working groups, a hierarchy of teams corresponding to the project proposal has been deployed.
 Figure :ref:`fig_organization_structure` illustrates such structure.
-The fine structure can be discussed and adapted based on the needs of individual work packages
 Five primary teams (**Work Packages Teams**) have been created, corresponding to the five work packages of Spoke 4.
 These teams are designed to bring together all the individuals involved in or collaborating on the activities within each work packages.
-For each WP team, two member are required to be team maintainers (basic concept :ref:`here <par_team_maintainers>`).
+For each WP team, two member are required to be team maintainers (more on this :ref:`here <par_team_maintainers>`).
 Maintainers will be able to manage team memberships and settings.
 This approach ensures the necessary autonomy for individual work packages, providing the organization with the required operational flexibility.

+The fine structure can be discussed and adapted based on the needs of individual work packages.
+The ability to create child teams will be disabled for the ICSC Spoke 4 GitHub organization members.

 Roles
 -----